CSS Floating Menu

 Creating a floating menu is very simple and quite painless.
 The operative code is

 Example of a Floating Menu

-The menu to the left is an example of a floating menu.
-As you scroll down this page, you will notice the menu stays fixed in the same position on the screen (assuming your browser/user agent supports this feature).
+The menu below an example of a floating menu.
+As you scroll down the page/(frame), you will notice the menu stays fixed in the same position on the page.

 Note that this code may not work in older browsers.
 This is because some older browsers don't support